Four Year Strong: Rise or Die Trying, Explains It All (2006–2009)

 The band's 2007 release Rise or Die Trying with I Surrender Records peaked at number 31 on the Billboard Heatseekers chart in its debut week.
 On the back of their increasing popularity, the band was signed to Decaydance Records in February 2008.

-On July 21, 2009, Four Year Strong released covers album, titled Explains It All.
+On July 21, 2009, Four Year Strong released a covers album, titled Explains It All.
 The album features guest appearances from Keith Buckley of Every Time I Die, Travie McCoy of Gym Class Heroes, and JR and Buddy of Less Than Jake.
 The band explained their reasoning behind the album in a MySpace blog, saying "It's what we grew up listening to.
 Everyone has those songs that instantly transport you back to when you were younger.
 Whether we were in our bedrooms playing air guitar, or riding in the car to little league practice, or it was just that song that was all over the radio during that awesome summer at the Cape.
 These songs have impacted us in some way and we want to share that feeling with you."